Architecture of Hungary: In the 20th century

-The Rózsavölgyi business house is the first modern Hungarian building.
+The Rózsavölgyi Commercial Building is the first modern Hungarian building.
 Beside it, Móric Pogány (1878-1942), Dénes Györgyi (1886-1961) was one of the innovators.
 This includes the fact that the World War I is a very sharp impact in the history of Hungarian architecture.
 Between the two World Wars, Eclectic aspirations have been revived for some time, but New Currents have been gaining ground.
 Church buildings were renewed by the works of Aladár Árkay and Bertalan Árkay, Gyula Rimanóczy, Károly Weichinger, Iván Kotsis, mainly with Italian inspiration.

 The Congrès Internationaux d'Architecture Moderne (CIAM/CIRPAC group) in Hungary (Farkas Molnár, József Fischer, Marcel Breuer and more) set the goal for the introduction of the Bauhaus ideas in Hungary.
 CIAM decided to form national groups at its congress in Frankfurt in 1929.
 Farkas Molnár with several Hungarian architects participated in the congress.
 After their return, CIAM's Hungarian group was formed, led by Farkas Molnár and József Fischer.
 The Hungarian group of CIAM called itself the CIRCAC section after the CIAM steering committee.
 Its operation was manifested in the propagation of modern architecture, related social criticism and the design of buildings in line with the Bauhaus principles.
 The periodical "space and form" (which was grouped around by contemporary advanced architects) generally published the plans of the members of the Hungarian group of CIAM in January.
 Meetings at the Centrál kávéház or at the home of some managers provided a regular framework for the operation of the group.

 The typical activity of the group's period up to 1932 was mainly agitative.

 Their first manifestation is the Hungarian Association of Engineers and Architects of 1928. it was a debate on modern architecture in November, where József Fischer (construction sites in Frankfurt) presented a picture report, and Pál Ligeti (aesthetics of modern architecture) gave a presentation.